HelTecAutomation/HeltecDocs/doc/gateway/ht-m01s_v2/source/update_firmware.md

 &nbsp;

+(upgrade-firmware)=

 ## Upgrade Firmware

 This method is applicable to upgrading the firmware without changing the gateway configuration page.
 That is, this version of firmware only has the corresponding bin file.
-If the firmware of this version is a compressed package, please refer to "[Complete Firmware Upgrade](#complete-firmware-upgrade)" for firmware upgrade.
+If the firmware of this version is a compressed package, please refer to " [Complete Firmware Upgrade](#complete-firmware-upgrade) " for firmware upgrade.

 Download [HT-M01S (Rev. 2.0) corresponding upgrade firmware](https://resource.heltec.cn/download/HT-M01S_V2/firmware)。